Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

    * - |logo1|
      - Settings
-     - Opens the Settings tab, within which you can refresh map features and view/manage your cache of assessed features see :ref:` Using the Feature Cache to Upload Saved Assessment Submissions for more information on the feature cache <feature-cache>`.
+     - Opens the Settings tab, within which you can refresh map features and view/manage your cache of assessed features see :ref:`using the feature cache to upload saved assessment submissions for more information on the feature cache <feature-cache>`.

    * - |logo2|
      - Map Tile Download